Hong Kong airport raises $3 bln in U.S. dollar bond sale -term sheet

-SYDNEY, Jan 6 (Reuters) - Hong Kong's airport has raised $3 billion via U.S. dollar bonds finalised on Friday, showed a term sheet seen by Reuters.
+SYDNEY, Jan 6 (Reuters) - Hong Kong's airport has raised $3 billion through U.S. dollar bonds finalised on Friday, according to a term sheet reviewed by Reuters.

 Aviation Authority Hong Kong did not immediately respond to a request for comment.